StevenAbraham6/Powerpoint-Live/README.md

 # Powerpoint Live

-This simple macro aims at allowing Cisco Webex Devices to join a powerpoint live session.
+This simple macro aims to allow a Cisco Webex Devices to join a powerpoint live session.
+Using the Powerpoint webapp, you can generate a code when presenting in PPT live.
+With the macro, a user can enter this code on a compatible webex device and access the PPT live web application, allowing them to follow the presentation, access previously shared slides, view transctipts or even send reactions.

 ## Prerequisite